abhimanyusood/techblog/_posts/2022-4-24-interfaces-polymorphism-and-factory-design-patterns.md

 m.ship()
 ```

 Your Factory Method pattern has degenerated into Simple Factory pattern!
 (Core principle behind Simple Factory is encapsulating object creation.
-That creation doesn't always have to go through if else statements.
+That creation doesn't always have to go through if-else statements.
 However, if you insist, you can simply create subtypes of Nokia like Nokia2g and Nokia3g both of which will implement Mobile interface, and send a type parameter in createMobile() function which will decide which of these two types to actually create.
 Your code will become COMPLETELY indistinguishable from Simple Factory)

 ## Abstract Factory Pattern

 Let's say, your application uses a set of objects.
 But the objects in this set follow a theme.
 There can exist a different set of exactly the same objects which differ from the first set in just their theme.
 So, at any given moment you would like to hot-swap one object set with another, effectively modifying the "theme" of your entire application while keeping it functionally the same.

-Example 1 - Quora's Android Application is primarily made up of two objects - Home screen and the Navigation Drawer.
+Example 1 - Quora's Android Application is primarily made up of two objects - Home Screen and the Navigation Drawer.
 By default, both these have white background.
 So, I'll call them whiteHomeScreen and whiteNavigationDrawer.
 There can also exist blackHomeScreen and blackNavigationDrawer that are functionally the exact same as their white versions, but with black backgrounds instead.
 I might want to just hot-swap the white objects with the black ones, and bingo, my entire app will go Dark Mode without affecting the functionality!
 In fact, this is how dark mode is implemented.

 Here,